 The art of animation has evolved since its debut in 1910.
 Today’s animated films and cartoons are the product of refined processes throughout the years.
 And yet, not everything is purely a result of technique and science.
 The illusion of movement that we see through animation is the result of an optical illusion called the “Phi Phenomenon.”

-Phi phenomenon is when two objects are seen one after another in quick succession and it creates a feeling that the same object is moving from one place to another.
+When two objects are seen one after another in quick succession, it creates a feeling that the same object is moving from one place to another.

 So why is it called animation and not just a video?

 Well, there is a difference between animation and videos.
 Video is a continuous motion and breaks it up into discrete frames whereas animation starts with an independent picture which is put together as frames through a process.
 This is to form the illusion of continuous motion.
 There is a slight variation in each image, which when played rapidly results in the illusion of movement and a sequence is created.